JessicaKMcIntosh/VolunteerForSurvival/README.md

 This image uses Debian stable and installs the packages `frotz` `inform6-compiler`.
 Using Docker greatly simplifies the process and is the recommended method.

-Compiling outside of Docker will be depreciated once I test it under Linux.

 ### Compiling under Windows

 The files required are included in the subdirectory `inform6`.